XHMM/my-config-files/README.md

       }
       ```

-10. create `.eslintignore` and `.stylelintignore` to ignore not related files. (remind: ignorefile should be placed in root dir)
+10. (optional) create `.eslintignore` and `.stylelintignore` to ignore not related files. (remind: ignorefile should be placed in root dir)

 That's all, after setup, every prettier format problem will become an eslint error and some other rules you can get from source config files, happy coding !